canonical/opensearch-operator/docs/how-to/upgrade.md

 <!-- test:setup
 # The recovery scenario needs the broken state left by a different-workload
 # rollback.
 Build it deterministically here instead of inheriting whatever
 # state the previous task happened to leave behind.
+The skip guard runs
+# BEFORE the expensive baseline rebuild.
 . /root/revisions.env
 if [[ -z "${REV_FROM_DIFF:-}" ]]; then
   echo "SKIP: REV_FROM_DIFF is empty — recovery scenario has no broken state to build; see resolve_revisions.py"